 3. Book Reviews & Book Launch Sales Volume

 A book with less than ten reviews, or no reviews at all, may get passed over in favor of other books with a strong review ranking.
-The bottom line is: Reviews sell more books.
+Tattoo this inside your skull: Reviews sell more books.
 Getting reviews is an ongoing marketing strategy you should always be working on.

-Amazon’s algorithm is strongly linked to the volume of book sales and reviews.
-A book that sells well within the first two weeks supported by a healthy volume of high ranking reviews will push your book higher into the popularity ranks of new releases during the launch phase.
+The Amazon algorithm is strongly linked to book sales and reviews.
+A book that sells well within the first two weeks combined with a set of high ranking reviews will get your book higher up the sales ranks of new releases during the launch.

-Getting reviews is a lot of work but the effort is well worth it.
-Aside from the cover, the reviews will make or break your sales.
-You should focus your efforts on building a strong launch team of early reviewers who will receive a free copy of your book in exchange for an honest review.
+Reviews are a lot of work but they’re worth it.
+Aside from the cover, the reviews you get will make or break your sales.
+Focus your efforts on building a strong launch team of early reviewers who will receive a free copy of your book in exchange for an honest review.

 To stack up on reviews during your launch you can:

-- Provide a request to review page at the back of your ebook with a direct link to your book.
+- Provide a request to review page at the back of your ebook with a direct link to your book’s Amazon review page.

 - Invite people to join your launch team and provide early reviewers with a copy of your book to review 2 weeks before you publish.